(Adopted at the 13th meeting of the Standing Committee of the 13th Henan Provincial People's Congress on November 29, 2019)

 Credit service establishments, industry associations, chambers of commerce, basic level mass autonomous organizations, and other enterprises and public institutions shall strengthen their own credit management, comply with laws, regulations, industry rules, and professional ethics rules, to proactively participate in the establishment of social credit and take on social responsibility.

 The public shall be trustworthy and self-disciplined, enhance awareness of creditworthiness and actively participate in c education and credit supervision activities.

 Article 9: Media such as radio, television, periodicals, and the internet shall strengthen publicity on creditworthiness to create a positive societal environment of creditworthiness.

-Chapter II: The Aggregation and Organization of Credit Information.
+Chapter II: The Aggregation and Sorting of Credit Information.